 In 2009, the House of Lords (HoL), the predecessor to the Supreme Court, considered the following question in a case concerning a homeless 17-year-old boy: If a 16 or 17-year-old child who is homeless presents to their local authority and asks to be accommodated under Section 20 of the Children Act 1989, can the local authority refer that child to the local housing department instead?

 The judgment, commonly referred to as ‘the Southwark judgment’, confirmed and highlighted “the primacy of the specific duty owed to individuals in Section 20 over the general duty owed to children in need […] in Section 17”.
-It clarified and reaffirmed local authority duties towards homeless 16 and 17-year-olds, reminding local authorities that “children need more than a roof over their heads and that local children’s services authorities cannot avoid their responsibilities towards this challenging age group by passing them over to the local housing authorities”.
+The court clarified and reaffirmed local authority duties towards homeless 16 and 17-year-olds, reminding local authorities that, in an earlier case, the House of Lords had found that “children need more than a roof over their heads and that local children’s services authorities cannot avoid their responsibilities towards this challenging age group by passing them over to the local housing authorities”.

 The case concerned a 17-year-old boy, G, who had been excluded from his family home following the breakdown of the relationship between him and his mother.
 After leaving his family home, G spent some time living with friends and ‘sofa surfing’.
 He then sought legal advice and was advised to present himself to the children’s services department and request, firstly, an assessment under Section 17 of the Children Act 1989 and, secondly, provision of accommodation under Section 20 of the Children Act 1989.
 Following an exchange between G’s solicitor and the local authority, G was referred to a social worker for an assessment and was placed in a bed and breakfast.